Select Curatorial Projects

 This group show was created to bring an another voice into the discussion on the future of the Columbia River Watershed.
 The exhibition was staged over a three day period during the run of the Columbia River Basin Transboundary Conference in Spokane, WA.
 In this sense is was a pop – up exhibition with the installation of the work created by 9 artists in the conference centre lobby.
 Canadian and American artists were selected for the exhibition and to present at the conference.
 The artists included were Heather MacAskill, Vaughn Bell, Mary Babcock, Toma Villa, Betty Fahlman, Jan Kabatoff and members of Ananta (Alison Girvan, Kathleen Neudorf, Noemi Kiss).

+We acknowledge the support of the Columbia Kootenay Cultural Alliance.
 The exhibition was granted an award for “innovation in exhibitions” through the Canadian Museum Association in 2015.